oceanprotocol/docs/building-with-ocean/using-ocean-libraries/mint-datatoken.md

 # Mint datatoken

-This tutorial will guide you to mint datatoken and send it to a receiver address.
+This tutorial guides you through the process of minting datatokens and sending them to a receiver address.
 The tutorial assumes that you already have the address of the datatoken contract which is owned by you.&#x20;

 #### Prerequisites